-To be a dealer of any products a company must be large enough to order 50 to 100 pieces of window sill or threshold at once since they are shipped in full crates or containers.
+Window sills are packaged in stackable, wooden solid crates for safer shipping and more convenient storage in your warehouse.
+A company must be large enough to order 50 to 100 pieces of window sill or threshold once since they are shipped in full crates or containers.
 Depending on the packaging, different numbers make up a crate or container.
-Each product is carefully packaged and handled to assure they reach their destinations in good condition.
-Window sills are packaged in stackable, strong wooden crates for safer shipping and more convenient storing in your warehouse.
+Each product is carefully packaged and handled to ensure they reach their destinations in good condition.

 Special Orders for Special Jobs

 We make up special orders of custom stones/colors or sizes for large commercial jobs you may be bidding on.
-We meet an architect’s specifications if the minimum purchasing quantities are met.
-We process custom orders at our overseas factories with a 10 week lead time.
-We can use natural stone quarries and affiliated factories to manufacture custom products for special jobs, in a timely and professional way.
+We meet an architect’s specifications if orders meet the minimum purchasing quantities.
+We process custom orders at our overseas factories with a 10-week lead time.
+We can use natural stone quarries and affiliated factories to manufacture custom products for particular jobs promptly and professionally.

-We also carry a full line of natural stone flooring and accessories.
-We have tiles, pavers, slabs, mosaic patterns, pool copings, thresholds, window sills, soap shelves, shower seats, shower curbs, shower caddy and more.
+We have tiles, pavers, slabs, mosaic patterns, pool copings, thresholds, window sills, soap shelves, shower seats, curbs, and caddies.
+We also carry a complete line of natural stone flooring and accessories.
 Brochures and inventory lists of available products are always available to dealers.

-We have a very large distribution center in Miami, Florida that we use to ship orders all over the United States.
-Our warehouse is over 18,000 square feet and holds enough of the prefabricated window sills and thresholds to fill even the largest order quickly.
 Many orders can be shipped the next day.
 We are a very dependable supplier of natural stone window sills and thresholds.
-We ship much more quickly than an overseas supplier can, and without all the shipping problems and delays.
+We send much more rapidly than an overseas supplier can and without all the shipping problems and delays.

 Improve Your Business by Adding Natural Stone window Sills and Thresholds